Marie-Burns22/trainer-backend/notes.md

     * Research how to use a current_client method from client model (or sessions) to fill in client in the form

 ### Routes
     *Add booking routes for individual bookings.
+A client will click on an individual booking to see the details.
+    *When logout button is clicked, url should go back to homepage

 ### Sign up Form
-    * Create Form

     * Persist to API

 ### NavBar
-    *Sign up, login, log out buttons visible based on if the client is signed in